sushantkapare-dev/AWS_Devops_Zero_to_Hero/Jenkins/Q Set2.md

 In Jenkins, the terms "master" and "slave" refer to the architecture used for distributed builds and workload management.
 The "master" is the central Jenkins server that manages job scheduling, configuration, and user interactions, while "slaves" are remote machines or nodes that execute build jobs delegated by the master.
 This distributed setup allows Jenkins to distribute workloads, improve scalability, and execute builds on various platforms, enhancing overall efficiency and resource utilization.

 ## If master job is failed then what will you do in jenkins
-If a master job fails in Jenkins, you should follow these steps to troubleshoot and address the issue:

 1. **Investigate the Failure**: First, review the console output and logs of the failed master job to understand the specific error or issues that caused the failure.
 Look for error messages, stack traces, or any other relevant information that can help identify the problem.

 2. **Check Configuration**: Verify that the job's configuration settings, including build steps, build triggers, and dependencies, are correctly set up.
 Make sure there are no misconfigured parameters or missing plugins.